adaptingadapting/Holberton-SpeedrunAllChecksPercent/6init_files_variables_and_expansions/README.md

 task 0 simple use of the alias command

 task 1 i did it with printf this time, expand the user variable

+task 2 im sad that i doesmnt work in my local dir but it should be a reasonable solution